MALIGNANT MELANOMA & SSD

 There are several ways for the SSA to award you Social Security benefits for malignant melanoma.
 First, you may qualify for monthly SSDI and SSI benefits if you meet listing 13.29 for malignant melanoma in SSA’s blue book.
 In order to meet a listing, you must have proof of every element on the list.
 Second, you may get benefits if you “equal” the listing.
 For example, this requires you to have two or more medical conditions, such as malignant melanoma and anxiety.
 Combined, both conditions may equal the listing.

-Below you will find listing 13.29 for malignant melanoma.
-Your medical records must show that you have each of the elements on the list in order for the SSA to pay you benefits.
+Below is listing 13.29 for malignant melanoma.
+Your medical records must show you have each of the elements on the list in order for the SSA to pay you benefits.

 13.29 Malignant melanoma (including skin, ocular, or mucosal melanomas), as described in either A, B, or C: